aws/aws-parallelcluster/api/client/src/docs/ImageOperationsApi.md

 Retrieve the list of existing custom images.
-Deleted images are not shown by default.

 ### Example